- fly (n.)

 - fly (v.1)

 - "to soar through air; move through the air with wings," Old English fleogan "to fly, take flight, rise into the air" (class II strong verb; past tense fleag, past participle flogen), from Proto-Germanic *fleugan "to fly" (cognates: Old Saxon fliogan, Old Frisian fliaga, Middle Dutch vlieghen, Dutch vliegen, Old High German fliogan, German fliegen, Old Norse flügja), from PIE *pleuk-, extended form of *pleu- "flowing, floating" (see pluvial).

 Meaning "go at full speed" is from c.1300.
 In reference to flags, 1650s.
 Transitive sense "cause to move or float in air" (as a flag, kite, etc.) is from 1739; sense of "convey through the air" ("Fly Me to the Moon") is from 1864.
 Related: Flew; flied (baseball); flown; flying.
 Slang phrase fly off the handle "lose one's cool" dates from 1825.

 - "run away," Old English fleon, flion "fly from, avoid, escape;" essentially a variant spelling of flee (q.v.).
 In Old English, this verb and fleogan "soar through the air with wings" (modern fly (v.1)) differed only in their present tense forms and often were confused, then as now.
 In some Middle English dialects they seem to have merged completely.
 Distinguished from one another since 14c. in the past tense: flew for fly (v.1), fled for fly (v.2).

 - fly (adj.)

-- slang, "clever, alert, wide awake," late 18c., perhaps from fly (n.) on the notion of the insect being hard to catch.
+- slang, "clever, alert, wide awake," by 1811, perhaps from fly (n.) on the notion of the insect being hard to catch.
 Other theories, however, trace it to fledge or flash.
 Slang use in 1990s might be a revival or a reinvention.